darrylwongqz/financial-qa-chatbot/README_EVALUATION_RESULTS.md

 These visualizations are available in the evaluation dashboard and help stakeholders make informed decisions about which configuration to use for their specific needs.

+## Evaluation Shortcomings and Limitations

+While our evaluation provides valuable insights into the performance of our Financial QA chatbot, it's important to acknowledge several limitations:

+### 1. Sample Size Constraints

+Due to cost considerations and computational resources, we tested with only 200 questions per configuration rather than the full ConvFinQA dataset.
+This limited sample may not fully represent the diversity of financial questions users might ask in production.
+A more comprehensive evaluation would involve thousands of questions across various financial domains.

+### 2. Cost and Resource Limitations

+- **API Costs**: Running evaluations with GPT-4 incurs significant API costs, limiting our ability to perform more extensive testing or experiment with additional configurations.
+- **Computational Resources**: Evaluations were performed on local hardware (Apple M1 Max with 64GB RAM) rather than in a cloud environment that would better match production conditions.
+- **Time Constraints**: Comprehensive evaluations across more configurations would require substantially more time and resources.

+### 3. Single Evaluation Environment

+Results were collected in a controlled local environment with consistent network conditions and no concurrent workloads.
+Production environments often have:
+- Variable network latency
+- Concurrent requests affecting performance
+- Different hardware specifications
+- Usage patterns that may affect caching effectiveness

+### 4. Limited Ground Truth

+The evaluation relies on the ground truth provided in the ConvFinQA dataset, which may have its own limitations:
+- Some questions may have multiple valid interpretations, and multiple context documents that correspond to the same question
+- Financial data can be ambiguous or context-dependent

+### 5. Metric Limitations

+- **Heuristic-Based Metrics**: Several metrics (e.g., answer relevance, has citations) use heuristic approaches that may not perfectly capture all aspects of quality.
+- **Binary Metrics**: Some metrics are binary (e.g., numerical accuracy) when the reality may be more nuanced.
+- **Automated Evaluation**: The evaluation process relies on automated metrics rather than human judgment, which may miss qualitative aspects of responses.

+### 6. Model and Framework Versions

+- The evaluation was conducted with specific versions of models and frameworks that may change over time.
+- OpenAI's models undergo regular updates that could affect performance characteristics.
+- Future model releases may invalidate some of our comparative findings.

+### 7. Limited Question Types

+While we categorized questions into extraction, calculation, and other types, real-world financial questions may span multiple categories or introduce entirely new types of questions not well-represented in our evaluation.

+### 8. Limited Retrieval Variations

+We only tested three retrieval profiles (fast, balanced, accurate) with fixed parameters.
+A more thorough evaluation would test more granular variations in retrieval settings, such as:
+- Different numbers of retrieved documents
+- Various re-ranking thresholds
+- Alternative vector embedding models
+- Different combinations of dense and sparse retrieval

+### 9. User Experience Factors

+Our evaluation focuses on accuracy and technical metrics but doesn't fully capture user experience factors such as:
+- Perceived response quality
+- User satisfaction with different response times
+- Readability and clarity of explanations
+- Trust factors in financial information

+### 10. Single-Turn Evaluation

+The evaluation primarily assesses single-turn performance rather than multi-turn conversations, where context maintenance and coherence become increasingly important.

+## Mitigating These Limitations

+Despite these limitations, we've taken steps to ensure our evaluation provides valuable insights:

+1. **Diverse Question Selection**: We carefully selected 200 questions to represent a broad range of financial topics and question types.
+2. **Consistent Methodology**: All configurations were evaluated using identical methodology and metrics.
+3. **Transparent Reporting**: We've documented all aspects of our evaluation process and metrics calculation.
+4. **Practical Focus**: Our evaluation focuses on practical, real-world use cases rather than purely academic metrics.
+5. **Multiple Metrics**: By using a range of metrics, we provide a more complete picture of performance.

+Future evaluations will aim to address these limitations by incorporating more diverse test sets, user studies, and additional configurations as resources permit.

 ## Future Improvements

 1. **Enhanced Retrieval Strategies**: